|« How to Repair a Light Switch Circuit||Electrical Wiring for Ceiling Fan and Outlets »|

 Portable Air Conditioner Units and Electrical Circuit Requirements

-- Stacy, the circuits that the air conditioners are connected to are shared circuits that are becoming overloaded which is causing them to trip off.
+- As described in this question, the circuits that the air conditioners are connected to are shared circuits that are becoming overloaded which is causing them to trip off.

 - This typically happens when a portable or window air conditioner is plugged into an outlet circuit that may be shared with other outlets, so the circuit can become overloaded and cause the circuit to trip off.

 - A dedicated circuit should be installed for each window air conditioner which will prevent the room outlets from becoming overloaded.

 Electrical Circuit Wiring

 This article looks at common 120 volt and 240 volt house wiring circuits and the circuit breakers that are installed identifying the types and amperage sizes used in most homes.

 A guide to home electrical circuit breakers and how they work to protect your electrical wiring.
 When properly installed, your home electrical wiring is protected by a circuit protection device.